machingclee/machingclee.github.io/static/media/357-swagger-for-lambdal.b7a03053.md

     }
 ```

-###### Inject custom javascript to automation the process of setting authorization header after login
+###### Inject custom javascript to automate the process of setting authorization header after authentication

 Next we inject the logic for `requestInterceptor` and `responseInterceptor`, they are used to automate the following: